OhYash/KnowledgeDay/_posts/2020-12-13-mobile-formfactors.md

 ## Efforts to kill the notch: Popup cam, flip cam, dual screens, Under display cam

-Once being comfortable with touch.
-Starting 2014+ everyone started expanding screen real estate, and tried minimizing bezels on the front.
+Starting 2014+ all top makers started expanding screen real estate, and tried minimizing bezels on the front.
 Even stretched around a notch to have a little-more screen on the front.
 But one day in 2018, **Vivo** came with another idea.
 Pop-up cameras.
 Vivo Nex was the first phone to have a pop-up camera.
 Asus took a step ahead and brought up a flip camera, which allowed them to use the same cameras on the back and the front.
 Saving the front real estate is everyone's problem.
 A couple of them, mainly ZTE/Nubia brought up another approach.
+Screens on both side.
+Over engineering maybe, and you can't put up a back cover with this.
+But the ability to have an animated backside looks sexy for sure.

+That wasn't enough, they are experimenting the possibility of putting the camera under the screen

 ## Foldable screens